lupyuen/lupyuen.github.io/src/nuttx2.md

 nsh>
 ```

-Which is correct because QEMU is running with 8 CPUs.
-Yay!
+"__`123`__" is printed 8 times because QEMU is running with 8 CPUs.

+Now we port this Debug Code to Star64...

 ![NuttX prints to QEMU Console](https://lupyuen.github.io/images/riscv-print.png)

-# UART Controller in Star64
+# UART Controller on Star64

 TODO